hash0307/Python_Practice_Playground/README.md

 # Python_Practice_Playground
-This repository contains some solutions to basic level problems from different coding platforms.
+This repository contains some solutions to basic level problems from different coding platforms like HackerRank, LeetCode etc.